sonatype-nexus-community/nexusiq-getmetrics/README.md

 * start month = 2021-01
 * finish month = current month

-Edit the config/application.properties to change amy of these accordingly
+Edit the *config/application.properties* to change any of these accordingly

 Run script
 ```